Transitional housing for formerly incarcerated mothers with children.

 Eligibility and referrals

-To be eligible for placement at Cameo House a female individual must be homeless and can reside in the facility with up to 2 children ages 0 to 6 years-old.
+To be eligible for placement at Cameo House a female individual must be homeless and can reside in the facility with up to 2 children.
 Referrals are accepted from the San Francisco Probation Department or other outside referrals.
 The intake process includes an assessment for suitability.

 For information please contact Danielle Evans at email@example.com or call (415) 621-5661 ext.
 104. For intake and referrals call (415) 703-0600.